spack/spack/lib/spack/docs/tutorial_packaging.rst

   See build log for details:
     SPACK_ROOT/var/spack/stage/mpileaks-1.0-lfgf53rns5mswq25rxckzgvmjc6ywam7/mpileaks-1.0/spack-build.out

-Note that this command may take a while to run and produce more output if you don't have an MPI already installed or configured in Spack.
+This command may take awhile to run and produce more output if you don't have an MPI already installed or configured in Spack.

-Now Spack has identified and made sure all of our dependencies have been built.
+Now Spack has identified our dependencies and made sure they have been built.
 It found the ``openmpi`` package that will satisfy our ``mpi`` dependency, and the ``callpath`` and ``adept-utils`` package to satisfy our concrete dependencies.